xiaoyunyang/xiaoyunyang.github.io/content/post/career/interviewPrep/coding-interview-cribsheet-js.md

 # Working with Objects

-JavaSCript Objects are used to store key-value pairs and can nest other objects as deep as you want.
+JavaScript Objects are used to store key-value pairs and can nest other objects as deep as you want.
 In JavaScript, arrays are actually objects where the keys are numbers.
 I can make an array using an object notation:

 ```javascript
 const arr1 = {